Friday, January 2, 2009

 through the knowledge of the Lord Jesus Christ, they are again

-entangled therein, and overcome, the latter end is worse than
+latter end is worse with them than the beginning."

 II Peter 2:21_"For it had been better for them not to have known